Tiirimetsa

 Tiirimetsa is a village in Saaremaa Parish, Saare County, Estonia, on the island of Saaremaa.
-As of 2011 Census, the settlement's population was 50.
+As of the 2011 census, the settlement's population was 50.

 An Orthodox church called the Church of the Nativity was built in the 19th century but it has now fallen into ruin.

 A schoolhouse was built in the village in 1936 and it functioned as a school until 1988.